ispras/utopia-hls/README.md

 ### Compiling CIRCT & LLVM from Scratch

-MLIR is included in CIRCT in the form of a `git`-submodule, so the compilation process starts with cloning the CIRCT repository into some directory `CIRCT_DIR`.
+MLIR is included in CIRCT in the form of a `git`-submodule, so the compilation process starts with cloning the CIRCT repository (with the selected version `<VERSION>`) into some directory `CIRCT_DIR`.
 ```bash
 cd <WORKDIR>
 git clone --depth 1 --branch firtool-<VERSION> https://github.com/llvm/circt/ <CIRCT_DIR>